If you become unemployed | Our Services | KelaSkip to content

 • you do not apply for admission to education

-• you complete vocational qualifications or a higher education degree
+• You complete a vocational qualification or a higher education degree.

-• you work for 21 calendar weeks in a job that is included in the work requirement
+• You work for 21 calendar weeks in a job that counts towards the work requirement.

-• you work as a self-employed person or independent entrepreneur on a full-time basis for a total of 21 calendar weeks
+• You are self-employed or work as an independent entrepreneur on a full-time basis for a total of 21 calendar weeks.

-Even if you do not receive unemployment benefits while unemployed, you can get unemployment benefits for periods of participation in employment promoting services.
-By participating in the services, you can complete the obligation of employment.
-In such a case, we will determine whether you meet the other entitlement criteria for an unemployment benefit, in this case labour market subsidy.
-You may have to wait for 21 weeks before labour market subsidy will be paid to you.
+Even if you do not get unemployment benefits during your unemployment, you can get unemployment benefits for periods when you participate in employment promoting services.
+You can fulfil your obligation to work by participating in the services.
+In that case, we will check if you meet the other criteria for the general social security benefit.
+You may have to wait for 21 weeks before Kela can start paying you general social security benefit.

 Have you worked?